ilyafederovru1/Infinite_Live/README.md

     |.github
         |ISSUE_TEMPLATE
     |images
-        |"Aircraft ID"
+        |"Aircraft Name"
             |"Livery ID.jpg"
     |README.md
     |aircrafts.csv
 ```
-Please check the aircrafts.csv file for specific aircraft id and livery id.
+Please check the aircrafts.csv file for specific aircraft Name and livery id.

 3. Create a new pull request in your repository, and the base repository need to be Daniboi737/Infinite_Live.
 Please do not change the repository other than this proccess.